openSUSE/installation-images/doc/files.md

 Note that the template should contain some action (it should not be empty) because otherwise the matching will continue.
-If you don't need any action use something inconspicuous, e.g. 'd .'.
+If you don't need any action use something inconspicuous, e.g. `'d .'`.

 ### Resolving dependencies